iitimii/Neural-Networks-Learning-Without-Gradient-Descent/README.md

 - **Sensitivity to local minima**
 - **Need for differentiable loss functions**

-To address these challenges, we propose a **search-based method** where we iteratively search over parameter ranges to minimize the loss without relying on gradients.
+To address these challenges, we explore a **search-based method** where we exhaustively search over parameter ranges to minimize the loss without relying on gradients.
 The repository also includes:
 1. A **search-based model** that optimizes each parameter through a brute-force search.
 2. A **gradient-based model** for traditional optimization comparison.
 3. A **hybrid model** that combines the benefits of both approaches.